GenisPicoCordo/my-weather-app/README.md

-# Getting Started with Create React App
+# My Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to learn in a simple way how to make a PWA using a weather API.

+Feel free to download it to your mobile and use it if you like it.

 ## Available Scripts